totase/react-context-menu/README.md

 ## Usage

-Import the `ContextMenu` component and structure your menu with items and separators.
+Import the `ContextMenu` component and structure your menu with items, sub menus and separators.

 ```tsx
 import { ContextMenu } from '@totase/react-context-menu';